Chevrolet Camaro (third generation): 1987

 The 350 TPI engine with automatic and 305 TPI with 5-speed manual transmission were available for the first time in the IROC-Z. The new 350 (RPO code L98) was available only in the IROC-Z with an automatic transmission.
 The TPI 350 motor was visually distinguishable from the TPI 305 as the bumper cover decal had "5.7L" added to the "Tuned Port Injection" decal.
 It can also be determined by checking the VIN (8th character, F=305, 8=350).
 The 305 TPI equipped with automatic transmission came with 190 hp, while the Manual 305 TPI got a 215 hp rating.
-The 350 L98 gave a boost to 225 hp at 4,400 and 330ftlb at 2,800.
+The 350 L98 gave a boost to 225 hp at 4,400 RPM and 330ftlb at 2,800 RPM.
 All V8 engines received hydraulic roller lifters and a new valve cover/head design.
 Valve covers featured new sealing and center bolts in the valve covers.
 Heads featured a new raised lip for improved valve cover sealing and the two center intake bolts were changed from 90-degree orientation to 72 degrees.
-G92 and L98 cars got the Borg-Warner HD 7.75 in four pinion rear end, produced for GM's Holden of Australia (Firebird WS6 cars went to this unit in 1986).
-These units can be identified by their 9 bolt (rather than 10) differential cover that has a rubber drain plug.
+G92 and L98 cars got the Borg-Warner HD 7.75 in four-pinion rear end, produced for GM's Holden of Australia (Firebird WS6 cars went to this unit in 1986).
+These units can be identified by their 9-bolt (rather than 10) differential cover that has a rubber drain plug.
 The Borg-Warner logo is also cast into the bottom of the differential case.
 This rear axle came with tapered rather than straight roller bearings and a cone-clutch rather than disc-clutch limited-slip unit.
 These units came painted black from the factory while most others were bare metal.
 All 1987 350 TPI L98 IROC-Zs required 3.27 gears, J65 rear disc brakes, G80 limited-slip differential, and a KC4 engine oil cooler.